As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Want more tips on how to get started cruising on a boat?

-For more on finding the right boat, tips for living on the water, and more, view our complete guide.
+For more information on the reality of boat life and tips for living on the water, view our complete guide.

 Like this post?
 Save it on Pinterest for later.